2KAbhishek/tmux-tilit/README.md

 ## Installing tmux-tilit

-To get tmux-tilit, add the following to your `~/.tmux.conf`:
+To get tmux-tilit, add the following to your `tmux.conf`:

 ```bash
 set -g @plugin '2kabhishek/tmux-tilit'